Strobesstrobes

 What is a thick client application?

-A thick client (or fat client) is a desktop application that runs significant business logic and processing locally rather than in a browser.
-Examples include trading platforms, ERP front-ends, and admin consoles built in .NET, Java, or native C/C++.
-Because code and data live on the endpoint, they expose a larger local attack surface than web apps.
+A thick client (or fat client) is a desktop application that runs significant business logic locally rather than in a browser.
+Examples include trading terminals, ERP front-ends, and admin consoles built in .NET, Java, or native C/C++.
+Because code and data live on the endpoint, the attacker controls the runtime, which exposes a much larger local attack surface than a web app.

 Which tools are used for thick client penetration testing?